 Along with my friend and colleague Barbara Sarah Smith, I have just completed a book about a very different understanding of addiction and recovery.
 It’s called Addiction: One Cause, One Solution.
-Based on the Inside-out Paradigm, it should be published in the next month.
+Based on the Inside-out Paradigm, it was published in early 2020.

 During the editing process I came across a piece I’d written which inspired the book – at least at my end.
 I thought it might be timely to share it here:

 At the heart of all distress is misunderstanding.
 There is the false yet compelling belief that someone, or something, or some situation is causing me pain.
 There is an innocent ignorance of the fact that experience is always being created from within.
 Addiction is the ultimate response to the outside-in misunderstanding.